-An almost invisible motion from a hand, and the panels before them moved aside without a sound, introducing a starkly lit room.
+An almost invisible motion from a hand, and the panels before them moved aside without a sound, revealing a starkly-lit room.

 Squinting his eyes against the sharp light, Topic followed the man in the suit.
 In the middle of the white, otherwise empty room was a single hospital bed.
-Above it a state of the art camera, floating gently and moving back and forth over the body, recording the tattoos.
+Above it a state of the art camera, floating gently, moving back and forth over the body, recording the tattoos.